School Mental Health Project

 IT'S TIME TO GET ON THE AGENDA!

-All signs point to 2007 being the time for actions that can produce fundamental changes related to developing comprehensive systems for learning supports.
+All signs point to the next two years being used for shaping actions that will produce fundamental changes related to developing comprehensive systems for learning supports.
 Therefore, at this juncture, the Center has initiated a call to action campaign.

 We are recommending that everyone concerned with this pursue the following three courses of action to move things forward in the coming months: